varvet/tolken/README.md

 # Tolken
 Tolken is a Ruby on Rails Gem that allows you to translate database fields using Postgres' jsob data type.

 Tolken's API is more verbose than most similar gems.
-The philosophy is that you should be aware of when you're dealing with translatable fields and what language you're interested in in any given moment.
-This comes from experience working with gems such as [Globalize](https://github.com/globalize/globalize), while it might fit some projects we've found that the magic that starts out as a convenience quickly becomes a liability.
+The idea is that you should be aware of when you're dealing with translatable fields and what language you're interested in in any given moment.
 In Tolken a translatable field is just a Ruby hash which makes it easy to reason about.
 See *Usage* for details.

 [![Build Status](https://travis-ci.org/varvet/tolken.svg?branch=master)](https://travis-ci.org/varvet/tolken)
 [![Maintainability](https://api.codeclimate.com/v1/badges/72c772179a8baa586f7f/maintainability)](https://codeclimate.com/github/varvet/tolken/maintainability)